googleapis/genai-toolbox/docs/authSources/README.md

 ID tokens can include claims such as user ID, user name, user emails etc. After specifying `authSources`, you can configure your tool's authenticated parameters by following this [guide](../tools/README.md#authenticated-parameters)

+## Usage

+`AuthSources` can be used for both `authorization` and `authentication`:

+- `Authorization` verifies that a Tool invocation request includes the necessary authentication token.
+Add an authorization layer to your Tool calling by configuring the [authorized Tool call](../tools/README.md#authorized-tool-call).
+- `Authentication` verifies the user's identity in a Tool's query to the database.
+Configure [authenticated parameters](../tools/README.md#authenticated-parameters) to auto-populate your Tool parameters from user login info.

+After confuring your `authSources`, use Toolbox Client SDK to add your `ID tokens` to the header of a Tool invocation request.